apache/airflow/docs/stable-rest-api/migration.rst

 Lineage of a DAG
 ^^^^^^^^^^^^^^^^
-We currently do not have endpoint for the lineage of a DAG in the stable API
+The endpoint for returning the lineage of a dag have changed from

+.. http:get:: /api/experimental/lineage/<DAG_ID>/<string:execution_date>/

+to

+.. http:get:: /api/v1/dags/{dag_id}/dagRuns/{dag_run_id}/taskInstances/{task_id}/xcomEntries

+More information about using this endpoint can be found in the stable REST API documentation